DigiBP/Team-Rivella/README.md

 6. If the patient is eligible wait for the patient to fill out the informed consent form.

 7. Once the patient has given its consent, an external task will add the patient to the clinical trial database.
 You will be notified about it in the task "Show message".
 A brief message about the patient_id and when this patient was added to the database will appear.
 Click on complete.
-The process ends
+The process ends.